Muiden Castle

 Excavation has shown that the foundations date from the late 13th century but that the walls date from after 1350; this tallies with its disappearance from written sources from 1296 until after 1364.
 Builders’ accounts from 1373 show that rebuilding was going on at this time.
 The reconstruction took place in stages.

-The walls, corner towers, the gate-tower and the large hall were built first; the rooms on the east side were added c.
+The walls, corner towers, the gate-tower, and the large hall were built first; the rooms on the east side were added c.
 1385; the fortifications at the entrance in 1476.
-The castle was also used as a state prison, but this did not prevent the States-General from neglecting it, so that the caretakers were regularly obliged to beg for money to maintain the fabric.
+The castle was also used as a state prison, but this did not prevent the States-General from neglecting it so the caretakers were regularly obliged to beg for money to maintain the fabric.

 In the early 19th century the castle ceased to have an official function, but although it became extremely dilapidated the state did not grant any money for restoration until 1863.
 The first restoration period (1895–1909) was originally supervised by P. J. H. Cuypers and later by J. W. H. Berden.